DanielBMarkham/Info-Ops/manuscript/chapter25.md

 Finally, we took our free EasyAM tool and played around with it some.
 Since everything you're doing can be tagged, and since EasyAM can keep track of all the tags for you, you can use it to interact with and manage a lot of the project-tracking and corporate stuff that might be driving you nuts.
 You manage a build server, don't you?
 Isn't your analysis information more important than your code?

 In a big way, what we've learned isn't that much more difficult than many of the other things we've had to learn to do our jobs.
 The hardest part about it is having to *unlearn* stuff we already thought we knew.
-When I say "Isn't your analysis information more important than your code?", most people would disagree.
+When I ask "Isn't your analysis information more important than your code?", most people would disagree.
 That's because most people, if they know anything about analysis at all, would think of it as some kind paper tiger exercise where it ends by giving a bunch of documents to the developers.
 In that world?
 No, the analysis isn't more important than the code.

 But you know better now.
 You know what real analysis is, you know how it keeps happening whether or not we want it to, and you know that the alignment around questions, conversations, and tests is far more important than a bunch of bits somewhere.
 With enough of the right tests, I could build a hundred systems that would all make you happy.
 But with a system with no tests, I'm not even sure what it does right now, much less how to change it for the better.